A chat with Tara Gladstone of The Good Life Society

 The Good Life Experience is an annual festival for up to 2,000 people on the Hawarden Estate in North Wales.
 It’s a long weekend that can include everything from campfire cookery sessions, the chance to learn new craft skills, talks from the likes of Michael Morpurgo and John Cooper-Clarke, creative workshops, market places, fairground rides, a line-up of music including blues, jazz, folk, world and classical.
 And all set in the beautiful, dog-friendly grounds of Hawarden.
 It’s a festival that lasts days but with an influence that should last a life-time.

 We went for the first time in 2019 and loved it.
 We were so looking forward to returning again in 2020 but, alas, we couldn’t.
-Unfortunately, The Good Life Experience has had to be cancelled for 2021, too, but the team is working on a new event called Camp Good Life.
+Unfortunately, The Good Life Experience has had to be cancelled for 2021, too, but the team has been working on a new event called Camp Good Life.
 And we’re very pleased to report that Camp Good Life Autumn will now be going ahead in September this year, while Camp Good Life Spring will take place in April 2022.
 These will effectively be smaller, and more intimate, versions of The Good Life Experience.
 Though tickets for the two events will mainly roll over to existing ticket holders, there will be a small number on sale for Camp Good Life Spring in due course.
 Watch their site for updates.

 Camp Glen Dye sees about 30 people getting together on the Glen Dye Estate in Kincardineshire, Scotland.
 These residential camps are held at Glen Dye Cabins and Cottages, set in 30,000 acres of Scottish moorland and forestry.
 Here you’ll be able to learn from the best, meet like-minded people, eat great food and lots more, all while also staying in genuine luxury.